mdnoorit/letslearnai/ml_path_for_beginners.md

 - [ ] [Coursera AndrewNg Machine Learning](https://www.coursera.org/learn/machine-learning)

+- [ ] Learn the algorithms which are not covered in MOOC
+    - [ ] Naive Bayes
+    - [ ] Tree based Algorithms
+    - [ ] Decision Trees
+      - [ ] Bagging Algorithms like RandomForest
+      - [ ] Boosting Algorithms like XGBoost, CatBoost, LightGBM, etc.,
+    - [ ] KNN etc.,

 > Tip 1 : Do the assignments in python not in matlab or octave
 >   - [ ] [Python Implementation of Assignments 1](https://github.com/dibgerge/ml-coursera-python-assignments)
 >   - [ ] [Python Implementation of Assignments 2](https://github.com/JWarmenhoven/Coursera-Machine-Learning)